 Outside of softball, Hanley is employed by KEYC News 12 in Mankato as a news-anchor.

-Brent Meshke enters his second season as an assistant coach for the Bethany Softball program.
+Brent Meshke enters his third season as an assistant coach for the Bethany Softball program in 2018-19.

 A recent graduate of South Dakota State University, Meshke served as the women's softball student manager during much of his collegiate career.
 He brought an extensive fastpitch softball background to the Jackrabbit’s team, playing at national and international levels.